rarksy/MouseMacroCreator/README.md

 > All commands are to be seperated and written on new lines

 > [!TIP]
-> Empty lines are supported for code cleaning
+> Empty lines are supported for code cleaning.
-> Comments may be added by writing `;` at the beginning
+> Comments may be added by writing `;` at the beginning.

 ## Keywords